-Wednesday the 26th of September
+Wednesday the 20th of March

 in Heidelberg Catechism Meditations

 Deuteronomy 18:18 “I will raise them up a Prophet from among their brethren, like unto thee, and will put my words in his mouth; and he shall speak unto them all that I shall command him.”